-The world largest vertical axis wind turbine starts first test run
+Test run of the world largest vertical axis wind turbine reveals problems

 In the technology of wind turbines, the horizontal axis with 3 wings, which are guided by the wind, clearly dominates.

 Advantages of horizontal axis wind turbines:

 - The towers are relatively tall which allows the blades to face much higher velocity winds in high altitude.
 In some places, the power output of the wind turbine could increase up to 30% every ten meters in altitude because the wind speed is increased by 20%

 - High efficiency, the blades always move perpendicular to the wind, receiving power through the whole rotation unlike vertical axis wind turbines.